 Nissan is refreshing customer data on a monthly basis in an effort to identify and contact the most recent vehicle owner.

-In September 2018, Nissan concluded a market research study to identify key obstacles preventing customers from having the Takata recall remedy completed, and to identify approaches that can increase recall remedy completions.
+Nissan periodically evaluates market research findings to understand key obstacles preventing customers from having the Takata recall remedy completed, and to identify approaches that can increase recall remedy completions.

-In August 2018, webinar sessions were initiated with regional personnel to share the full Takata Outreach Plan for increased awareness and alignment of activities.
-Webinars continue to promote ongoing awareness and share best practices.
+Nissan continues to host webinar sessions with regional personnel to promote awareness to the full Takata Outreach Plan, deploy new initiatives and to share best practices.

-The call center operates 6 days per week and accepts calls until 11pm Eastern on weekdays to accommodate the west coast time zone.
+The call center utilizes an enhanced workflow to prioritize calls until 11pm Eastern on weekdays to accommodate the west coast time zone.